YuvrajGoswami/Java_Tasks/lab 2/README.md

 4. Show person
 5. Exit
 ******************
-Enter choise which you want perform: 1
+Enter choice which you want perform: 1
-1. Enter a name : Yuvraj
+1. Enter a name : Yuvraj Giri

 ******************
 1. Enter a name